chadwhitacre/openpath/2026/fueling-open-source-with-vibes-and-money/index.md

 As they were going to press, Tailwind dramatically [proved them right](https://vlad.website/llms-are-accelerating-the-open-source-sustainability-crisis/).
-The problem the paper authors identified is real, and affects real people.
+The problem is real, and affects real people.
 I feel for them.

-However, to say vibe coding _kills_ Open Source is true only if "Open Source" refers to a certain class of business models.
-Yet, as Cramer and [many](http://oss-watch.ac.uk/resources/businessofopensource#open-source-is-not-a-business-model) [before](https://blog.senko.net/open-source-is-not-a-business-model) [him](https://medium.com/@stephenrwalli/there-is-no-open-source-business-model-cdc4cc20238) [have](https://anonymoushash.vmbrasseur.com/2018/08/24/open-source-is-not-a-business-model-and-your-business-will-fail-if-you-think-that-it-is/) asserted, [Open Source is not a business model](https://cra.mr/open-source-is-not-a-business-model).
-I agree, and therefore [prefer the word "subsidize"](https://openpath.quest/2024/the-open-source-sustainability-crisis/) instead of "sustain" (as is used in the paper) to name what, e.g., the company **Tailwind Labs Inc.** does relative to the **Tailwind CSS** Open Source project.
+However, to say vibe coding _kills_ Open Source is only true if we identify "Open Source" with this type of business model.
+Yet, agreeing with what Cramer and [many](http://oss-watch.ac.uk/resources/businessofopensource#open-source-is-not-a-business-model) [before](https://blog.senko.net/open-source-is-not-a-business-model) [him](https://medium.com/@stephenrwalli/there-is-no-open-source-business-model-cdc4cc20238) [have](https://anonymoushash.vmbrasseur.com/2018/08/24/open-source-is-not-a-business-model-and-your-business-will-fail-if-you-think-that-it-is/)
+asserted: [Open Source is not a business model](https://cra.mr/open-source-is-not-a-business-model) at all.
+This is why I [prefer the word "subsidize"](https://openpath.quest/2024/the-open-source-sustainability-crisis/) instead of "sustain" (as is used in the paper) to name what, e.g., the company **Tailwind Labs Inc.** does relative to the **Tailwind CSS** Open Source project.
 Open